mist64/geos/README.md

 ## Source

-This is the reverse engineered source code of the KERNAL (plus disk and input drivers) of the English version of GEOS 2.0 for Commodore 64.
+This is the reverse engineered source code of the KERNAL (plus disk and input drivers) of the English version of GEOS 2.0 for Commodore 64 and Commodore 128.

-The source has been heavily reorganized and modularized, nevertheless, a standard compile will generate binaries that are identical with the GEOS 2.0 distribution binaries.
+The source has been heavily reorganized and modularized, nevertheless, a standard compile will generate binaries that are identical with the GEOS 64 2.0 and GEOS 128 2.0 distribution binaries.

-Optionally, the following features that were not part of the original GEOS 2.0 can be enabled:
+Optionally, the following features that were not part of the original GEOS 2.0 can be enabled for GEOS64:

 * gateWay 2.51 KERNAL patches
 * +60K RAM support